dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

   <pre><code>
 --------------------------------------------------------------
 A LGORITHM 1
-Selfish Behavior of the AODV,DSDV,DSragent,OLSR, Node.
+Selfish Behavior of the AODV, DSDV, OLSR, DSR Node.
 --------------------------------------------------------------
 Input: Data Package or Control.
 Output: Routing, Disposal, or Package Processing.